2026 Statistics PhD Survey

 By Stats Life

-In 2026, we conducted an opt-in survey of 66 folks who have participated in a Statistics PhD.
+In 2026, we conducted an opt-in survey of 66 people who have pursued a Statistics PhD.
 The majority of survey respondents have already graduated, but there are a few current students.
-The goal was to understand sentiment and opinions on today's relevant topics.
+The goal was to understand sentiment and opinions on topics like PhD satisfaction, the impact of AI, job titles, and career paths.

 This post summarizes the primary findings of the survey.
 If you'd like to explore more, you can view an interactive visualization of the results at this link.
 With that, let's get into the results.